Publications

 Sensorium: The Voice of the World Ocean

-Sensorium is Newton Harrison’s capstone project and the culmination of five decades of ecological art.
+Sensorium for the World Ocean was Newton Harrison’s capstone project; it represents the culmination of five decades of ecological art.
 This booklet was created to concisely explain the project and the reasoning behind it.
 Simply put, the ocean is dying, and by giving the ocean a voice, Newton hoped to help save it.
+The Center is continuing to develop Sensorium.
+Sketches for Sensorium have been presented at the Bioneers Conference, Cool Science and in Installations at the Allosphere at UC Santa Barbara and the California Center for the Arts as a part of PST2024:Art/Science Collide.
+(Current Sensorium summary)

 Future Gardens